SmartLayer/SmartLayer/README.md

 U+07A5
 U+0001
 ````
-This shows that 𐞥 is U107A5.
+The example shows that 𐞥 is U107A5.
 You can use this trick to get the Unicode codepoint for everything mentioned in this document.